Skip to main content

 Rippling Update Notes

-Rippling has enhanced their global payroll abilities and expanded their EOR coverage into Malaysia and Pakistan as of October 2024.
+Rippling has expanded their EOR coverage into Argentina, Belgium, Hong Kong, Indonesia, and South Africa as of January 2025.

 Verdict: Hot!
-Collectively, these updates expand EOR coverage and improve HR operations for global teams.
+Collectively, these updates improve the user experience for Rippling customers.

 Frequently Asked Questions